NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/WGS-Test-Request---Rare-Disease.page.md

 **Response:**

-OperationOutcome with apropriate success/failure codes: {{pagelink:OperationOutcome-Success}}
+OperationOutcome with appropriate success/failure codes: {{pagelink:OperationOutcome-Success}}

 ### 4. Requester indicates that sample is going to be collected at a later date